SAP-archive/teched2020-DAT263/exercises/ex1/README.md

   ![](./images/goTometadataExplorer.png)

-4. Click on **Browse Connections** and navigate to the `/input/` directory in the `TechEd2020_S3` connection.
+4. Click on **Browse Connections** and navigate to the `/input/TAxx` directory in the `TechEd2020_S3` connection.

 5. Click on on the **View Factsheet** button on the `performance.csv` file

   ![](./images/performance_viewFactsheet.png)

 6. Click on the **Data Preview** button.
-Observe that all of the individual files from the source directory have been appended into a single consolidated csv file (The file size should be approx 41kb)
+Observe that all of the individual files from the source directory have been appended into a single consolidated csv file (The file size should be approx 83kb)

   ![](./images/performance_dataPreview.png)

+## Part 4: Copy Pipeline
+We need the same data pipeline for consolidating the configuration files into on `configuration.csv`-file.

+1. 'Save as..' the previous pipeline and name it to `FileCollectionConfiguration_TAxx`.
+Click on the **floppy disk** icon located in the toolbar at the top of the screen.
+2. Change the configuration-parameters:
+	1. "List-Files" operator, Path: "/device_configuration"
+	2. "Write File" operator, Path: "/shared/TAxx/configuration.csv"
+3. Run pipeline to create the configuration.csv-File

 ## Summary